 Mandated reports are critical to identifying and resolving cases of elder mistreatment.
 Yet there is little information about what policymakers and decision-makers should be doing to address a significant barrier to reporting, which is the lack of feedback that reporters receive about their reports and the essential role they can play in addressing elder abuse.
 With limited evidence on best practices, state leaders and local agencies have an urgent need for guidance on how to improve their approaches to providing this important feedback.

-The project is carrying out the following activities:
+The project carried out the following activities:

 - Conduct an environmental scan of policies and practices related to APS and reporter communication across the United States